bitfuel-ai/bitfuel-vscode/README.md

 # BitFuel VSCODE Plugin

-:fire: learn more about use at www.bitfuel.dev :fire:
+:fire: :fire: learn more about use at www.bitfuel.dev :fire: :fire: